 The tree tented area appears inconspicuous, especially next to the daunting warehouse and large dumpsters resting in the back parking lot, but a few steps up the short, inclined dirt path and the wooded area quickly reveals that it is more than meets the eye.

-Piles of clothes, blankets, stuffed animals, mattresses, wooden pallets, vibrant shaded shopping carts, sleeping bags, plastic chairs, tarps and tents, cardboard boxes, abandoned containers, play kitchens and red toy cars, windchimes and additional remnants of a home dotted the former encampment.
+Piles of clothes, blankets, stuffed animals, mattresses, wooden pallets, vibrant shaded shopping carts, sleeping bags, plastic chairs, tarps and tents, cardboard boxes, abandoned containers, play kitchens and red toy cars, windchimes and additional remnants of a home dot the former encampment.

 “[It’s] very humbling and eye opening.
 I’ve lived in this area for quite a while and I didn’t know this existed…or the extent that it existed,” said HCC Member Christina Gross.